Tuliyamessenger/AsteroidsCrasher/README.md

 Ship explode Animation
 Asteroid ↑
 Bullet ↑
-Did it really completed 75%?: Maybe
+Did it really completed 75%?: Should be